 You have to report the amount you take out on your tax return as income.
 At that time, you may have to pay more tax on the money — on top of the withholding tax.
 It depends on your total income and tax situation.

 *Quebec has some different rates for withholding taxes.

 These are just some of the RRSP facts.

 Other RRSP uses?

-1.The Home Buyers’ Plan (HBP) allows you to take up to $35,000 out of your RRSP to put towards the down payment on your first home and you won’t be taxed on it.
+1.The Home Buyers’ Plan (HBP) allows you to take tens of thousands out of your RRSP to put towards the down payment on your first home and you won’t be taxed on it.
 That’s the good news.
 The bad news?
 You’ll have to pay that back into your RRSP over the next 15 years.